 - The Unicorn Project: A Novel about Developers, Digital Disruption, and Thriving in the Age of Data by Gene Kim – (Amazon) – Audio – The follow-up to The Phoenix Project, which is a classic novel about DevOps that rings all-too-true with my work experience.
 The Unicorn Project hasn’t gotten the same rave reviews as the original book, but its still sounds like a decent read.

-- The Bohr Maker (The Nanotech Succession Book 1) by Linda Nagata – (Amazon) – Print – Part of a larger collection of novels about the rise of nanotech and its impact on the galaxy.
+- The Bohr Maker (The Nanotech Succession Book 1) by Linda Nagata – (Amazon) – Print, Island books – Part of a larger collection of novels about the rise of nanotech and its impact on the galaxy.

-- The Dreaming Stars (Axiom, Book 2) by Tim Pratt – (Amazon) – Print – The follow up to The Wrong Stars finds the crew of the White Haven continuing to investigate the ancient, slumbering alien-gods known as the Axiom.
+- The Dreaming Stars (Axiom, Book 2) by Tim Pratt – (Amazon) – Print, Island books – The follow up to The Wrong Stars finds the crew of the White Haven continuing to investigate the ancient, slumbering alien-gods known as the Axiom.
 I read the first book a few years ago and enjoyed it, but it slipped my mind when compiling last year’s reading list.

 - Bone Silence (Revenger Universe, Book 3) by Alastair Reynolds – (Amazon) – Print – I loved the first book in this space opera, in which a woman tries to save her sister from the clutches of an evil space pirate (which sounds way pulpier than it was).
 The second was a slower-paced, smaller scoped adventure; I’m hoping for a return to form in the third book.